 2. Seeking Trust and Dependability in a Mate

-Many introverts look for reliability from relationships in general, and romantic partnership in particular.
+Many introverts look for reliability from relationships in general, and romantic partnerships in particular.
 Reliability, along with trust, fulfill the core needs of many introverts: safety and security for the more emotionally oriented, and predictability for the more analytically oriented.
 Most introverts, of course, seek a combination of all of these needs.

-To be sure, many extroverts desire safety, security and predictability from a partner as well.
+To be sure, many extroverts desire safety, security, and predictability from a partner as well.
 However, instead of being primary and central needs, they are more likely part of a mix of other qualities sought by extroverts (especially during courtship) such as fun-loving, spontaneity, adventuresome, social savvy, charisma, etc.

 3. In Courtship, Hinting and Hoping to Get Noticed

 When I was young, one of the adult tutors who volunteered at my school was an intelligent but quiet man.
 Years later, I learned that he was romantically interested in one of the teachers.
 But instead of expressing himself directly, he hoped to catch her attention with his volunteer work, which lasted for quite some time.

 Some introverts express their romantic interest in a higher context manner, which simply means that they tend to hint, imply, or put themselves in an opportune situation, and hope to get noticed.
 An introvert may be active in the hinting and positioning, but passive in waiting for the romantic prospect to take notice and respond.